YogaSakti/alpha-on-fire/README.md

-# Yapping - Binance Alpha Twitter Monitor
+# Binance Alpha Twitter Monitor

 A Node.js bot that monitors Binance's Twitter account for Binance Alpha announcements and automatically forwards them to a Telegram channel.